Omega-Server/p-net-comparison/README.md

 ### train_and_compare.bat

 - Script for training and comaring Keras and P-Net models.
-It is a sequence of train_keras.bat, generate_csv.bat, train_pnet.bat and compare.bat scripts execution.
+It is a sequence of train_keras.bat, train_pnet.bat and compare.bat scripts execution.